garetdade/CSCE-3444/readme.md

 The element highlighting feature allows for each HTML paragraph to be separately "highlighted" with a background color that is different from that of the webpage, making elements easier to distinguish from one another.

 ### **Text-to-Speech Reading**
-The text-to-speech feature will allow HTML text to be read directly to the user through text-to-speech synthesization.
+The text-to-speech feature allows a user to highlight text and have it read aloud.
+To use this feature, highlight text, right click, and select "Speak selected text".
+Reading speed can be configured in the options menu.

 ### **Webpage Color Swapping**
 The webpage color swap feature is built to invert a webpage's background color and text color's.
 Swapping to light text on a dark background has been shown to help visibility for some, while reducing eye strain.